abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 <a id="technical-readers"></a>

 ### Technical Readers
 First of all, I expect that readers have some proficiency with Linux, virtualizing environments, and basic networking concepts.
 Some steps in this guide will be explained very briefly, and you may need to consult additional external resources for deeper understanding or troubleshooting.
-The goal here is to outline the major steps and structure of the lab, not to provide exhaustive tutorials for every tool or command.
+The goal here is to outline the major steps and structure of the project, not to provide exhaustive tutorials for every tool or command.
 1. Start from **Phase 1** and follow the README & lab-steps in each phase folder.
 2. Each phase includes:
    - Overview and objectives